ballerina-guides/integration-samples/servicenow-case-to-salesforce-case/Readme.md

 4. Provide the client ID and client secret to obtain the refresh token and access token.
 For more information on obtaining OAuth2 credentials, go to [Salesforce documentation](https://help.salesforce.com/articleView?id=remoteaccess_authenticate_overview.htm).
 5. Fill in details under the `Salesforce configuration` in the `Config.toml` with Salesforce access details.
 6. Create a sample Account named `Avino` in Salesforce.
-7. Create a new custom object in Salesforce named `Support Case`, and following fields to it.
+7. Create a new custom object in Salesforce named `Support Case`, and the following fields to it.
     *   Support Case ID - Text(80)
     *   Account - Master-Detail(Account)
     *   Created on - Text(100)